AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 # JavaPC

-Parallel Coordinates data visualization viewer for CSV stored multidimensional data.
+Parallel Coordinates (PC) visualization tool for CSV stored multidimensional/multivariate data.
-Written in Java Swing using Java Swing for GUI, without any external dependencies.
+Written in Java using Java Swing for GUI, with no external dependencies.

-*Parsed CSV files must have class/id in the lass column for now.*
+*Parsed CSV files must have class/id in the last column for now.*

 ## How to run